Kaytek the Wizard: Adaptations

 The story has been adapted for theatre several times, including in 2008 (directed by Łukasz Kos) and 2012 (directed by Jerzy Łazewski).

 Kaytek has been adapted for television, in a 1997 production by Julia Wernio that premiered in 1999.
 That production was 46 minutes in length.

-A film adaptation is planned for a 2018 release, following a 14 October 2011 agreement between the Polish Book Institute (copyright holder to all works by Korczak) and Media Brigade of Wrocław.
+A film adaptation was planned for a 2018 release, following a 14 October 2011 agreement between the Polish Book Institute (copyright holder to all works by Korczak) and Media Brigade of Wrocław.
+The movie, under the title Kajtek Czarodziej, directed by Magdalena Łazarkiewicz, premiered in 2023.